 - Avoiding driving at night or in the rain.

 - Driving below the speed limit.
-This helps reduce anxiety, as it gives drivers more time to react if they see an obstacle in their path.
+This helps reduce anxiety, giving drivers more time to react if they see an obstacle in their path.

 - Avoiding Tv or news coverage of accidents out of fear of being triggered.